SamLeeBYU/StatisticsBlog/content/post/2023-09-29-selenium-best-practices.md

         DATA = pd.DataFrame()
 ```

 We will then save the ```DATA``` periodically.
-This can be done really whenever, but I decided a good time to save the data frame is after every time we finish scraping all the possible citation combinations in each officer number.
+This can be done really whenever, but I decided a good time to save the data frame is after every 1000 scrapes.

 Thus we can modify the ```main_loop()``` like this: